EndPointCorp/end-point-blog/2010/02/01/automatic-migration-from-slony-to.html.md

 SUBSCRIBE SET (ID = 1, PROVIDER = 1, RECEIVER = 2, FORWARD = YES);
 ```

-The pagila database contains many tables and sequences, and I've removed the repetitive commands to tell Slony about all of them, for the sake of brevity, but in its original form, the code above would rebuild the simple Slony cluster exactly, and can be very useful for getting an idea of how an otherwise unknown cluster is configured.
-I won't promise the Slonik code is ideal, but it does recreate a working cluster.
+The pagila database contains many tables and sequences, and I’ve removed the repetitive commands to tell Slony about all of them, for the sake of brevity, but in its original form, the code above would rebuild the simple Slony cluster exactly, and can be very useful for getting an idea of how an otherwise unknown cluster is configured.
+I won’t promise the Slonik code is ideal, but it does recreate a working cluster.
 The more complex Slonik output is very similar, differing only in how the sets are subscribed.
-Here I'll show only the major differences, which are the commands required to create the more complex Slony subscription scheme.
-In the downloadable script package I mentioned above, this subscription code is somewhat more complex, specifically because Slony won't let you subscribe node 3 to updates from node 2 until node 2 is fully subscribed itself.
-The slony_migrator.pl script isn't smart enough on its own to add necessary WAIT FOR EVENT Slonik commands, but it does get most of the code right, and, importantly, creates the subscriptions in the proper order.
+Here I’ll show only the major differences, which are the commands required to create the more complex Slony subscription scheme.
+In the downloadable script package I mentioned above, this subscription code is somewhat more complex, specifically because Slony won’t let you subscribe node 3 to updates from node 2 until node 2 is fully subscribed itself.
+The slony_migrator.pl script isn’t smart enough on its own to add necessary WAIT FOR EVENT Slonik commands, but it does get most of the code right, and, importantly, creates the subscriptions in the proper order.

 ```nohighlight
 SET ADD SEQUENCE (ID = 10, ORIGIN = 1, SET ID = 1, FULLY QUALIFIED NAME = 'public.payment_payment_id_seq', COMMENT = 'public.payment_payment_id_seq');